isabonham/isabonham/README.md

 ### Hello ~~World~~ there 👋

-- 🔭 I’m currently studying digital design
+- 🎓 Studying Digital Design at Federal University of Ceará.
-- 🌱 I’m currently learning JavaScript and TypeScript
+- 🧠 I'm learning about Javascript and Typescript.
 - 📫 How to reach me: isa.bonham@alu.ufc.br

 <!--